The McCoys: Career

 The McCoys were being labeled as a bubblegum pop act, much to the disdain of the band.
 In 1967, after the death of Bert Berns, The McCoys broke free from Bang Records in hopes of recording more serious music.
-They ended up signing a deal with Mercury Records and recorded their last two records, Infinite McCoys (1968), and Human Ball (1969) for the label.
+They ended up signing a deal with Mercury Records and recorded their last two records, Infinite McCoys (1968) and Human Ball (1969), for the label.
 The albums were The McCoys' attempt at making psychedelic music that would appeal to the mature listeners of that time.
 Both were commercial failures and did not chart anywhere.

 The two Zehringer brothers (then known as Rick Derringer and Randy Z) and Hobbs became Johnny Winter's band for the albums Johnny Winter And and Live Johnny Winter And in 1970 and 1971 respectively.
 At first, the band was supposed to be called Johnny Winter & The McCoys, but was changed due to management warning Winter about their bubblegum past, and how it could hurt his reputation as a serious musician.
 As backing musicians, both Derringer and Hobbs contributed to Winter's later releases Still Alive and Well (1973), Saints & Sinners (1974), and John Dawson Winter III (1974).
-Derringer and Hobbs later played with Edgar Winter as well as appeared on Together: Edgar Winter and Johnny Winter Live (1976).
+Derringer and Hobbs later played with Edgar Winter as well as appeared on Together (1976).
 Hobbs later toured with Johnny Winter, but without Derringer, on Winter's Captured Live!
 (1976).
 Derringer also played with Steely Dan and Cyndi Lauper and formed bands such as DNA, with drummer Carmine Appice.

-Hobbs died of drug-related heart failure on 5 August 1993 (Derringer's birthday) at the age of 45.
-Peterson died in Gainesville, Florida on 21 July 1993 at the age of 47.
+Hobbs died of drug-related heart failure on August 5, 1993 (Derringer's birthday) at the age of 45.
+Peterson died in Gainesville, Florida on July 21, 1993, at the age of 47.
+On May 27, 2025, it was announced that Rick Derringer had died the previous day at the age of 77.